Jump to content

 Q: If you are not a figure skater, what kind of job would you like to have?

 A: Anything is fine.
-Whether I am engaged in sports or choose a path of study, I will probably go all out.
-Even if I am not adaptable to it, I think I will want to work hard to reach the top to some extent.
+Whether I am engaged in sports or choose a path in academics, I will probably go all out.
+Even if it was a field I wasn’t suited to, I would still want to try my best to get to the top.

 Q: What advice would you give to someone who wants to learn figure skating as an adult?